 The Bali Process, which Australia co-chairs with Indonesia, brings governments and intergovernmental bodies together to work on practical measures to help combat people smuggling, trafficking in persons and related transnational crimes in the Asia-Pacific region and beyond.

-ARTIP was an initiative funded by the Australian Agency for International Development (AusAID).
+ARTIP was an initiative funded by the former executive agency for international aid and development in Australia, the Australian Agency for International Development (AusAID).
 ARTIP commenced in August 2006 and ran for its expected 5 years, ending on 25 August 2011.
 ARTIP’s goal and purpose was to contribute to the prevention of trafficking in persons in the Asia region by facilitating a more effective and coordinated approach to trafficking by the criminal justice systems of participating national governments.
 ARTIP worked in Cambodia, Indonesia, Lao PDR, Myanmar, the Philippines, Thailand and Vietnam.